Patient education: Colorectal cancer treatment; metastatic cancer (Beyond the Basics)

 COLORECTAL CANCER OVERVIEW

 Colon and rectal cancer are cancers that involve the lowest part of the digestive system: the large intestine and the rectum (figure 1).
 Despite early diagnosis and treatment, cancers involving the colon or rectum (colorectal cancer) can reappear at a later time, even if the cancer was entirely removed during the initial treatment.
 (See "Patient education: Colon and rectal cancer (Beyond the Basics)".)

 Reappearance of the colorectal cancer after initial curative therapy is referred to as a recurrence or a relapse.
 A colorectal cancer recurrence can be either local (confined to the area where the cancer was initially diagnosed or nearby tissues) or at a distant site.
 When the recurrence develops at a site away from the colon or rectum, it is called a metastasis.

-In other cases, a colorectal cancer will have already spread to distant sites by the time it is diagnosed.
+In other cases, a colorectal cancer has already spread to distant sites by the time it is diagnosed.
 This is also referred to as metastatic (stage IV) colorectal cancer.

 This article will discuss management of patients with metastatic colorectal cancer.
 Treatment for localized colon cancer and localized rectal cancer is discussed elsewhere.
 (See "Patient education: Colon and rectal cancer (Beyond the Basics)".)

 TREATMENT FOR RESECTABLE METASTATIC COLORECTAL CANCER